hyperbrew/bolt-uxp/README.md

 ## Webview UI Option

+_⚠️ Webview UI is currently in Beta_

 Bolt UXP now comes with the option of enabling a Webview UI when you create a new project.

-_If you are new to UXP, we recommend you leaving the Webview option disabled as it adds to the complexity of your project._
+If you are new to UXP, we recommend you leaving the Webview option disabled as it adds to the complexity of your project.

 Enabling the Webview UI option now allows you to build your User Interface with full CSS/HTML/JS DOM support following Edge on Windows and Safari on MacOS.